bradleytaunt/btxx.org/index.md

 # btxx

-**Fullstack Developer / UX Designer**
+## Fullstack Developer / UX Designer

 As a designer/developer hybrid, I help software companies improve their user experience and ship more performant products.
-I also actively maintain several [open source projects](/projects).

 I'm passionate about open source software, usability, performance, privacy, and minimal design.
 This small piece of the internet stores a growing collection of my personal [brain dumps](/posts/dump).

+I also actively maintain several [open source projects](/projects).

 ## Skills & Languages